AjinkyaGhatol/calculator-behavior-2/addition.md

   When I type in "negative number"
       and I press "plus"
-      and I press "nagative number"
+      and I enter "nagative number"
       and I press "equal"

   Then I see the "added number" in result